thomasrayner/goqueue/README.md

 # goqueue

-A simple implementation of queues using channels and stacks using slices.
+A simple implementation of queues and stacks using slices

 ## Usage